Automated X-ray inspection

-Whilst AOI is mainly associated with electronics manufacturing (due to widespread use in PCB manufacturing), AXI has a much wider range of applications.
+While AOI is mainly associated with electronics manufacturing (due to widespread use in printed circuit board manufacturing), AXI has a much wider range of applications.
 It ranges from the quality check of alloy wheels to the detection of bone fragments in processed meat.
 Wherever large numbers of very similar items are produced according to a defined standard, automatic inspection using advanced image processing and pattern recognition software (Computer vision) has become a useful tool to ensure quality and improve yield in processing and manufacturing.

 Principle of Operation

 While optical inspection produces full color images of the surface of the object, x-ray inspection transmits x-rays through the object and records gray scale images of the shadows cast.
 The image is then processed by image processing software that detects the position and size/ shape of expected features (for process optimization) or presence/ absence of unexpected/ unintended objects or features (for anomaly detection).

 X-rays are generated by an x-ray tube, usually located directly above or below the object under inspection.
 A detector located the opposite side of the object records an image of the x-rays transmitted through the object.
 The detector either converts the x-rays first into visible light which is imaged by an optical camera, or detects directly using an x-ray sensor array.
 The object under inspection may be imaged at higher magnification by moving the object closer to the x-ray tube, or at lower magnification closer to the detector.

 Since the image is produced due to the different absorption of x-rays when passing through the object, it can reveal structures inside the object that are hidden from outside view.